Today's Articles

 He fled to Spain, and in July 1940, he returned to America.
 Bullard spent some time in a hospital in New York for a spinal injury, but he would never fully recover.
 When seeking work in the United States, he found that fame in France had become discrimination in New York.
 He worked as a perfume salesman, a security guard, and an interpreter for Armstrong, but his back injury worsened.
 For a time, he attempted to regain his nightclub in Paris.
 Still, his property had been destroyed during the Nazi occupation, and he settled for a financial settlement from the French government, allowing him to purchase an apartment in Harlem.

-In the 1950s, Bullard's daughters had married, and he lived alone in his Harlem apartment, which was decorated with pictures of the famous people he had known and with a framed case containing his 15 French war medals.
+In the 1950s, Bullard's daughters married, and he lived alone in his Harlem apartment, which was decorated with pictures of the famous people he knew and a framed case containing his 15 French war medals.
 His final job was as an elevator operator at the Rockefeller Center, where his fame as the “Black Swallow of Death” was unknown.

 He was buried with honors by French War Officers in the French War Veteran's section of the Flushing Cemetery in New York.
 In 1972, his exploits as a pilot were put in print with the book "The Black Swallow of Death."
 On August 23, 1994, 33 years after his death and 77 years after his rejection from U.S. military service in 1917, Eugene Bullard was posthumously commissioned as a 2nd Lieutenant in the U.S. Air Force.